anaconda/anaconda-project/docs/source/index.rst

 Even if you never share your project with others, you will find it more convenient to use ``anaconda-project`` than to manually maintain an environment with commands such as ``conda install``.

+``anaconda-project`` also works with deployment services such as Anaconda Enterprise.
+The setup steps you specify with ``anaconda-project`` allow the deployment service to run your application on a server.

 In this tutorial, you will create a project containing a Bokeh application, then package it up as a zip file and "send" it to an